Zodaztream/portfolio/README.md

 Profile customizations will be stored as *JSON-files* in the *database*

-*D3* Will be used to display stock-charts

 *Yahoo Finance API* will be used to gather data to create said stock-charts

-*React Mosaic* will be used to allow profile customization

-*Typescript* to keep the code clean.

 ## More images